rikedyp/documentation/dotnet-framework-interface/docs/wpf/syncfusion-circulargauge.md

 <h1 class="heading"><span class="name">Syncfusion Circular Gauge Example</span></h1>

+Dyalog no longer includes the [Syncfusion](https://www.syncfusion.com/) library of WPF controls.
+If you have your own licence for the Syncfusion WPF controls, these can be used by Dyalog APL users to develop applications.

 !!! note "Note"
-     From version 20.0, Syncfusion is no longer included in Dyalog APL.
-If you have your own license for Syncfusion, you may use that with Dyalog APL.
-You can not use the Syncfusion controls shipped with earlier versions of Dyalog APL with version 20.0 or later.
+    You may not use the Syncfusion library distributed with previous versions of Dyalog APL with version 20.0 or later.

 ![syncfusion gauge 1](../img/syncfusion-gauge-1.png)